jasonsbarr/SimplyJavaScript/README.md

 -   Design and process
 -   Declarative vs. imperative programming
 -   Functions and abstraction
+    -   Decomposition
     -   Extracting repeated code
-    -   Decomposition
-    -   Wishful thinking
+    -   "Wishful thinking"
+-   Writing clear, readable code

 **Project**

 ### II.
 Programming with Objects and other built-in data types

-#### 5. Advanced techniques with Strings and Symbols
+#### 5. Advanced String techniques

--   Strings
+-   Working with Unicode and other advanced String shenanigans
 -   Template literals and tagged templates
--   Symbols
+-   Regular Expressions

-#### 6. Creating dictionaries with Objects, Maps, and WeakMaps
+#### 6. Keyed data structures (dictionaries) with Objects, Maps, and WeakMaps

+-   Advanced object creation
+    -   Objects without prototypes
+    -   Using Symbols as keys
+    -   Setting property attributes
+    -   Freezing Objects
+    -   Standard methods
+-   Mutating Objects
+-   Working with immutable Objects
+-   Key/value data structures
+    -   Associative array
+    -   Dictionary
+    -   Hash table
+-   Using Objects as dictionaries
+-   Better dictionaries with Maps
+-   Maps vs. WeakMaps
+-   Structs

-#### 7. Prototypes and inheritance, with and without `class`es
+#### 7. Object prototypes and inheritance, with and without `class`es

+-   Prototypes and first-class Objects
+-   The `__proto__` property
+-   Inheritance and the prototype chain
+-   Constructor functions and the `new` keyword
+-   Emulating classes and subclasses with prototypal inheritance
+-   Encapsulation and private data
+-   The ES5 module pattern
+-   ES6 Classes and inheritance
+    -   Creating subclasses with `extend` and `super()`
+    -   Extend Classes with non-Class Objects
+    -   Classes and strict mode
+    -   Converting constructors to Classes
+    -   Static methods
+    -   Private data?
+    -   Field declaration syntax (experimental)
+    -   Classes and `this`
+    -   Classes and hoisting
+-   Classes as special functions
+-   Class expressions
+-   Class mixins
+-   Using Symbols to simulate interfaces
+-   Decorators, monkey patching, and duck typing
+-   Problems with inheritance, `new`, and ES6 Classes

 #### 8. Arrays, Sets, and other iterable collections

+-   Iteration, iterators, and iterables
+-   Arrays as lists
+-   Searching and sorting Arrays
+-   Higher order Array methods
+-   Mutable vs. immutable Arrays
+-   Typed Arrays and binary data
+-   Sets and WeakSets
+-   Iterating with Objects, Maps, and WeakMaps
+-   HTML collections in the browser
+-   Making plain Objects iterable
+-   Building a jQuery-like HTML Element collection
+-   Multidimensional Arrays
+-   [Symbol.iterator] and iterator methods
+-   Building a Matrix data structure with multidimensional Arrays and [Symbol.iterator]
+-   Tool functions and combinators
+-   Infinite iterables
+-   Building a Python-like Tuple data structure

 #### 9. Metaprogramming with Symbols, Reflect, and Proxies

-#### 10. Building applications: managing data flow with object-oriented design patterns
+#### 10. Building applications: organizing code and managing data flow with object-oriented design patterns

 -   Classical design patterns
 -   Messaging patterns